Corruption in Ecuador

 Corruption in Ecuador is a serious problem.
-In 2014, the U.S. Department of State identified Ecuador's corruption as a significant human rights concern..
-According to Freedom House, "Ecuador has long been racked by corruption", and the weak judicial oversight and investigative resources perpetuate a culture of impunity.

 According to a report by Adam Zuckerman, "institutionalized graft has become a driving force" of Ecuador's economy, and this graft is "flourishing in a vacuum of transparency or accountability".
 The same report indicated that "the entire business class of Guayaquil" owns offshore bank accounts.
 David Rosero, a member of the opposition party and a member of Ecuador's Council for Citizen Participation, has stated that $2 billion is lost annually to corruption.

 Indicators

-On Transparency International's 2024 Corruption Perceptions Index, Ecuador scored 32 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Ecuador ranked 121st among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among the countries of the Americas (Note: Argentina, Bahamas, Barbados, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States, Uruguay, Venezuela) was 76, the average score was 42 and the worst score was 10.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index, Ecuador scored 33 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Ecuador ranked 116th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas (Note: Argentina, Bahamas, Barbados, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States of America, Uruguay, Venezuela) was 75, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

 A 2014 report by the Organization of American States urged the Ecuadoran Prosecutor's Office to remove barriers to processing corruption complaints and prosecutions.